 Breathtaking beaches, exquisite hotels, great surfing spots, spectacular landscapes are just a few of the highlights of Baja California.
-In our Guide to Baja California we cover a bit more about this destination, things to do, where to stay and how to get there so you can make the most of your trip.
+In our Guide to Baja California, we cover a bit more about this destination, things to do, where to stay and how to get there so you can make the most of your trip.

-Where is Baja California located?
+- Where to Stay in Baja California

 Baja California is not part of the US state of California as you might think.
-It’s completely a Mexican territory which borders California and Arizona in the north and stretches out in the south for about 760 miles in the Pacific Ocean with a total 1990 km of coast.
+It’s completely a Mexican territory that borders California and Arizona in the north and stretches out in the south for about 760 miles in the Pacific Ocean with a total 1990 km of coast.

 Why Visit Baja California?

-First of all, its natural resources which appear somewhat untouched.
+First of all, its natural resources appear somewhat untouched.
 Despite the number of tourists flocking from everywhere in the world to discover the peninsula, you have the impression of a deserted untouched land if you stay away from the hot spots such as La Paz or Los Cabos.

 The variety of landscapes will fascinate you, from the deserted areas to mountain ranges such as the spectacular El Altar in San Pedro Mártir National Park, from where visitors can admire postcard-like views of both the Pacific Ocean and the Sea of Cortés at the same time.